 You may have an interpreter or signer at your appeal hearing.
 If you would like the Clerk to arrange this for you, please ask the Clerk well before the appeal hearing or indicate it on the appeal form.
-Alternatively, if you would prefer, you may arrange for your own interpreter/signer to come with you.
+Alternatively, if you would prefer, you may arrange for your own interpreter/signer to come with you, this could be a friend or relative.